sst/guide/_examples/how-to-use-cron-jobs-in-your-serverless-app.md

 ## Conclusion

 And that's it!
 We've got a completely serverless cron job that checks the weather every minute.
+You can change this to run a job that you want.
 Check out the repo below for the code we used in this example.
 And leave a comment if you have any questions!